mesosphere-backup/dcos-metrics/collector/README.md

 1. Configure and deploy a Kafka instance on your DC/OS cluster.
 By default it will be named `kafka`.
 If you use a different name, you'll need to customize the `KAFKA_FRAMEWORK` value below.
 2. Run `collector` as a Marathon task by editing and submitting the following JSON config:
+  - Provide a DC/OS authentication token to the `AUTH_CREDENTIAL` setting.
+This is used when querying the local Mesos Agent for machine state.
   - Set `instances` to the number of instances to run, or just leave it as-is at `100`.
 Due to the port requirement, at most one collector instance will run on each agent node.
 If you have 5 nodes and you launch 6 instances, the 6th instance will stay in an "Unscheduled" state in Marathon.
 This doesn't hurt anything.
   - If you named your Kafka cluster something other than the default `kafka`, edit `KAFKA_FRAMEWORK` in the env config to match the name of your deployed Kafka cluster.
   - If you're wanting to use a custom build, upload the `collector` executable you built to somewhere that's visible to your cluster (eg S3), then modify the `uris` value below.